zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 165] (#msdiv165) {#msdiv165 .ref .msdiv} (14 - 16)

 [APZ 165.1] (#apz165 .1) {#apz165 .1 .ref .apz} "The Fastest Stories
-Not to be” is that here some person will speak bragging.
-I am “Say a healer or a healthiest, or a scrub
+Not to be" is that here some person will speak bragging.
+I am "Say a healer or a healthiest, or a scrub
 Activate, or by race or tribe, or patriarchy, or
-By color or wealth or by learning, or by craftsmanship or by craftsmanship or By science or grade or by understanding, or by other point, or superior Say an ordicant from a flask or a great crossover or very I know the formulae or the formulas from a great set of troopes, or Disciplinary or Dharmacist Vemii or Araganaka Vemii or (3-3) 5 (ii) Should be used from the place of “Rukkana Base” to the place where they go) Nevasannah is a socialitarian' or boasts.
+By color or wealth or by learning, or by craftsmanship or by craftsmanship or By science or grade or by understanding, or by other point, or superior Say an ordicant from a flask or a great crossover or very I know the formulae or the formulas from a great set of troopes, or Disciplinary or Dharmacist Vemii or Araganaka Vemii or (3-3) 5 (ii) Should be used from the place of "Rukkana Base" to the place where they go) Nevasannah is a socialitarian' or boasts.
 Thus
 Do not boast.
 Bragging is the farthest.
 Send to the nourge.
 From boasting, the detachment was close by the unrestricted heart Ready.

 [APZ 165.2] (#apz165 .2) {#apz165 .2 .ref .apz} 'Words Related to Cineport
-Not to say.”
+Not to say."
 What are the words related to China?
 Some person here Tells stories of robes.
 Tells stories about the pubic.
 Tells stories about the Senasana.
 This information tells stories about the drug purified in ambulance (about chandaradhara) The story is spoken.
 Senasana due to pindapatha due to realiu or robes